-- Content Gateway forwards the block page to the sender in a 403 Forbidden message. - The block page must be larger than 512 bytes or some user agents (e.g., Internet Explorer) will substitute a generic error message.
+- Content Gateway forwards the block page to the sender in a 403 Forbidden message. - ◆ The block page must be larger than 512 bytes or some user agents (e.g., Internet Explorer) will substitute a generic error message. - ◆ The block page can be customized.
+See Modifying Data Endpoint Confirm And Block Messages.

 Transactions over HTTP, HTTPS, FTP, and FTP over HTTP can be examined.

 Transaction details are logged by Data Security, per its configuration.